LucasGrasso/LucasGrasso/README.md

 ### [Lucas Grasso Ramos](https://lucasgrasso.com.ar/)
 ---

-Hello there, my name is Lucas Grasso Ramos and I'm a software dev thats specialized in Solidity, Typescript and Python.
+Hello there, my name is Lucas Grasso Ramos and I'm a software dev thats specialized in Rust, Solidity, Typescript and Python.
 I have experience in Blockchain and Smart-Contract development, web development and in UI/UX design.
 Co-creator of [EIP-5516](https://eips.ethereum.org/EIPS/eip-5516).

 I'm Currently working as a Blockchain developer.